vizcay/lingokids_challenge/README.md

 ## Usage

-Just run `$ bundle exec ruby bin/mtg_api.rb` and it will start printing the cards names according to the three requested features one after the other.
+Just run `$ bundle exec ruby bin/mtg_api.rb` and it will start printing the names of the cards according to the three requested features one after the other.
 Also, you can use the `--interactive` switch to let the tool ask for a keypress after each set.

-The specs wheren't clear about which information of each card should be listed, but as there was a lot of data for each one I've choosen to just print it's name.
+The specs weren't clear about which information of each card should be listed, but as there was a lot of data for each one I've chosen to just print its name.

 ## Internals

-The `MtgAPI` class acts as a thin (Facade)[https://en.wikipedia.org/wiki/Facade_pattern] around the endpoint API and internally works with `net/http`.
+The `MtgAPI` class acts as a thin [Facade](https://en.wikipedia.org/wiki/Facade_pattern) around the endpoint API and internally works with `net/http`.

-`CardRepository` allows to query all cards in one go with `#all` or the more specific requested queries `#by_set` and `#by_set_and_rarity`.
+`CardRepository` allows querying all cards in one go with `#all` or the more specific requested queries `#by_set` and `#by_set_and_rarity`.
 Beware that after the first data load the results are cached.
-Data request strategy is abstracted with the injected dependency to allow for different retrieval options (a bit over-architected when there is only one I admit, but keep reading).
+Data request strategy is abstracted with the injected dependency to allow for different retrieval options (a bit over-architected when there is only one I admit but keep reading).

 `ParallelStrategy` is the final retrieval strategy as explained next.

 ## Parallelization

-A first simple solution of this problem will be to sequentially request page after page at the endpoint.
+A first simple solution to this problem will be to sequentially request page after page at the endpoint.
 Although MRI has the GIL (which multiple threads to be running Ruby code at the same time), we are most of the time waiting for I/O to complete so there is a lot be gain by parallelization.